italia/programma-strategico-nazionale-per-intelligenza-artificiale-en-docs/strategic-areas-of-intervention-and-policies.rst

 **Objective**

-To generate a critical mass of open datasets and software designed at the research level, made accessible according to the FAIR principle, that could be reused, engineered and moved from prototype to market by start-ups and companies.
+To generate a critical mass of open datasets and software designed at the research level, made accessible according to the FAIR principle [4]_, that could be reused, engineered and moved from prototype to market by start-ups and companies.

 **Initiative**